 Social media has snowballed in importance over the last decade.
 However, just how much do people love their Facebook, Instagram, YouTube, and other such accounts?
 We’ve looked at the numbers and come up with some key social media statistics and facts.
 The figures are truly mind-boggling.
 While some might still shun this new type of media, there are undoubtedly many people who have embraced social media and use it daily.

 While we have tried to gather the most up-to-date statistics and facts for this article, the nature of social media means that they will always be changing.
 That is one of the reasons we’ve developed our tool that demonstrates the changes to the top Instagram accounts over the last five years.

-Not only that, 2020 had a major effect on social media.
-With stay-at-home orders across the globe to help curb the spread of Covid, increasingly more people were “forced” to use social media in other ways and/or more frequently.
+Not only that, 2020 and 2021 have had a major effect on social media.
+With stay-at-home orders across the globe to help curb the spread of Covid, increasingly more people have been “forced” to use social media in other ways and/or more frequently.
 It would be interesting to see how our use of social media will be shaped by the pandemic years going forward.